By: Amy Dockery, Registered Dietitian

 2) Creamy dressings without the cream

 Making your own dressings at home is not as intimidating as it can seem.
-Using a plain yogurt base can add protein, calcium and a nice tangy to a typically high-fat dressing.
-The downside is that they don’t keep as long as the store-bought kind so be mindful of how much you make.
+Using a plain yogurt base can add protein, calcium and a nice tang to a typically high-fat dressing.
+The downside is that they don’t keep as long as the store-bought kind, so be mindful of how much you make.

 How to make easy yogurt dressing (3 recipes)